 NOTE: If you would like to be considered for a scholarship, please see Dr. William H. Rabel about the three insurance-related courses you must take to qualify for a scholarship.

 APPLY: Please login to MyBama and click the Academics tab, then look in the center column for the Scholarships box.
-The priority deadline for continuing students and all new transfer students is March 1.
+Priority deadline for continuing students and all new transfer students is March 1.

-The IRMAS program has six endowed scholarship funds which have been established to award students in the Culverhouse College of Commerce and Business Administration.
+The IRMAS program has seven endowed scholarship funds which have been established to provide awards to students in The University of Alabama Culverhouse College of Commerce.

 Several national industry scholarship and other opportunities are available to the students studying insurance, risk management, or actuarial science.
-The Insurance & Finance Services, Risk Management and Actuarial Sciences (IRMAS) program publishes a monthly newsletter – Industry Opportunities Newsletter – to make students aware of the abundance of opportunities made available companies and organizations in the insurance and financial service industry.
+The IRMAS Program publishes a monthly newsletter – Industry Opportunities Newsletter – to make students aware of the abundance of opportunities made available by companies and organizations in the insurance and financial service industry.
 The newsletter contains scholarships, conferences, competitions, internships as well as job postings.
 These opportunities are not affiliated with the University of Alabama and are subject to change.
-Click here to download the latest Industry Opportunities Newsletter.
+Read the latest Industry Opportunities Newsletter.

 Be An Actuary is made available by the actuarial profession for students interested in actuarial careers.